pawel80/deploy-functions-azure-gcp/README.md

 # Azure, GCP, on-prem deployment
-Build and deploy Function type of service in Azure, GCP and on-prem infra.
+Terraform, build and deploy Function type of service in Azure, GCP and on-prem infra.
-Each deployment is in a separate workflow file.
+Each deployment is in a separate workflow (.yaml) file.
-Each workflow works independent from each other.
+Each workflow runs independent from each other.
 All jobs in the workflow start in pararel (unless stated different `needs:`)

 Github runners:
 - hosted for Azure and GCP deployments
 - self-hosted for on-prem deployment

+Authentication methods:
-Azure: service principal with secrets
+- Azure: service principal with secrets
-GCP: service account key JSON
+- GCP: service account key JSON
-On-prem: TODO
+- on-prem: TODO

 Terraform state will be kept in Terraform Cloud (instead of Azure or GCP storage).